 Vermilion Country School board members have all attended the required initial board member training.
+One new board member is currently finishing up her required training.
 The school subscribes to an online board training system, CharterSource, which means our board members do not need to travel to the Twin Cities for the required initial training.
+This is the second year we have used CharterSource, and our members appreciate this opportunity.
 CharterSource is now also offering some advanced training, which we are looking at for annual training needs.